Becoming a practicing myotherapist requires the completion of one of the following qualifications:

 Choosing a Myotherapy Course Provider

-Once you've decided to study Myotherapy be sure to invest time and effort to find a University or other provider that will meet your expectations and ensure that you receive the quality education you're entitled to.
+Once you've decided to study Myotherapy be sure to invest time and effort to find a registered training college or University that will meet your expectations and ensure that you receive the quality education you're entitled to.
 For those prospective students who are considering studying the sub-degree qualification, the MySkills website contains valuable information to support selecting a quality course and understanding the obligations of the provider.